Tiimber/terminal-notification/README.md

 ```

 If you are lacking aplay in your system, I can't really help you.
 What I know is that it's bundled with ALSA sound card drivers.
 So google it, and if you figure it out, send instructions to me and I will add them.
 I haven't used a flavour of Linux that don't bundle it yet.

 ---

+*For Windows*

+If notifu isn't installed, download it [here] [8].
+You will also need to add the path of it to your path environment variable.

+If sounder.exe isn't installed, download it [here] [7].
+You will also need to add the path of it to your path environment variable.

+---